 Instead of a visa, your family member may enter your country with a residence card as an EU national family member or a residence document issued by an EU country.
 This enables them to travel together with the EU citizen with whom they have a family relationship, too.

 If they have a residence document from a Schengen country, they will need a visa if they’re traveling to Ireland.
-Other non-Schengen countries (Bulgaria, Romania, Cyprus) usually consider certain documents as equivalent to national visas.
+Other non-Schengen countries (Bulgaria, Romania, and Cyprus) usually consider certain documents equivalent to national visas.
 Therefore, your family members will not be asked for a visa there if they come from a Schengen country.

 Movement is free between Schengen countries as they’ve mutually abolished their internal borders so they won’t need a visa if they come from a Schengen country and you live in a Schengen country, too.

 They will need a visa if they want to enter Switzerland with a non-EU family member’s residence card issued by a non-Schengen acquis country.

 Those who have an EU family member’s residence card are forced to travel with their EU citizen’s close relative or be traveling to the host country exclusively to join him or her.
 They can’t use it for tourism or other purposes by themselves.